Angel Oak Mortgage REIT (AOMR)

 AI Analysis | Feedback

-Mr. Filson is the Chief Financial Officer and Treasurer at Angel Oak Mortgage REIT, Inc., overseeing the firm's finance and accounting activities.
-He brings over 15 years of experience in accounting and financial roles.
-Before joining Angel Oak in 2018, Mr. Filson was the Vice President and Real Estate Controller of iStar Inc. (NYSE: STAR) and Safehold Inc. (NYSE: SAFE), both publicly traded REITs, from April 2013 to April 2018.
-He also gained experience in financial services assurance practices at Grant Thornton LLP from 2008 to 2013 and KPMG LLP from 2006 to 2008.
+Brandon Filson, Chief Financial Officer and Treasurer Mr. Filson has served as the Chief Financial Officer of Angel Oak Mortgage REIT since June 2018 and as Treasurer since August 2019.
+He oversees the firm's finance and accounting activities.
+Mr. Filson brings over 15 years of experience in accounting and financial roles.
+Before joining Angel Oak, he was the Vice President and Real Estate Controller of iStar Inc. (NYSE: STAR) and Safehold Inc. (NYSE: SAFE), both publicly traded REITs, from April 2013 to April 2018.
+He also worked in financial services assurance practices at Grant Thornton LLP and KPMG LLP.
+Mr. Filson is a Certified Public Accountant.

 AI Analysis | Feedback